yutingli75/yutingli75.github.io/_pages/pubs-by-year.md

 ### 2018

 1. Review on <i>Semantic for counting and measuring</i>. <b> Yuting Li </b>.
 2018.
-Chinese Univer- sities Humanities and Social Sciences Information Network. [(open access)](https://www.sinoss.net/c/2018-05-29/556980.shtml) (in Chinese)
+Chinese Univer- sities Humanities and Social Sciences Information Network. (in Chinese)

 ### Conference Proceedings with peer-reviewed abstracts